Track MCP LogoTrack MCP

 ---

-Developing Locally
+Developing locally

-🔨 Build Commands (Mill)
+Build commands (Mill)

 bash

-./mill fast-mcp-scala.reformat
+./mill fast-mcp-scala.reformat # Auto-format (all sources)

 scala 3 ignore

-libraryDependencies += "com.tjclp" %% "fast-mcp-scala" % "0.2.4-SNAPSHOT"
+libraryDependencies += "com.tjclp" %% "fast-mcp-scala" % "0.3.3-SNAPSHOT"

-Or in Mill:
+Or with Mill:

 scala 3 ignore